-Important primary health care interventions
+Important primary health care interventions after a tsunami

-- Ensure triage, treatment, referral and transport for injured and "near drowning" patients. - Support continuity of health service delivery, including maternal and child health care. - If disrupted, advocate and/or support authorities to ensure access to services and medication for patients with NCD and who require palliative care. - Specific primary care interventions for diarrhoeal diseases, respiratory tract infections, Hepatitis A, typhoid, skin infections, snake and insect bites. - Treatment for malaria, dengue and other vector-borne diseases. - Care of minor wounds and skin infections. - Tetanus vaccination.
+- Ensure triage, treatment, referral and transport for injured and "near drowning" patients. - Support continuity of main service delivery, including maternal and child health services. - If disrupted, advocate and/or support authorities to ensure access to services and medication for patients with NCD and who require palliative care. - Specific primary care interventions for diarrhoeal diseases, respiratory tract infections, Hepatitis A, typhoid, skin infections, snake and insect bites. - Treatment for malaria, dengue and other vector-borne diseases. - Care of minor wounds and skin infections. - Tetanus vaccination.